 Sociology Program Details

-Students majoring in Sociology work with faculty in the department to select the appropriate sequence of courses in areas of special interest.
+Working with department faculty, students majoring in Sociology select the appropriate sequence of courses in areas of special interest.
 In addition, for students with a strong interest in psychology, social work, or criminology, there is an opportunity to develop a double major program of study.

 A sociology major is useful to students planning a career in any area where an understanding of human behavior, knowledge of social principles and research skills are important.